Shybert-AI/UniGen-MOE/README.md

 ## 📂 Repository Status: Research Preview

 > ⚠️ **Code is currently not publicly available.** This project is in an active research phase, and the codebase is undergoing substantial restructuring for the next phase (dual-GPU full-expert collaborative training).
+The code will be organized and open-sourced upon completion.

 What you can do right now:
 - **Read the paper** for complete methodology, experimental design, and the Functional Redundancy Hypothesis.